annacia/mystic-messenger-fast-guide/README.md

-# Mystic Messenger Email Guide
+# Mystic Messenger Fast Guide
 (I made this because I was very bored hahaha)

 ## Description

-This is a email guide in english for the korean mobile game Mystic Messenger by Cheritz.
+This is a fast guide in english for the korean mobile game Mystic Messenger by Cheritz.

 ## DEMO